CREward: A Type-Specific Creativity Reward Model: Methodology

 Since it is challenging to collect real-world images that exhibit specific types of creativity, we synthesize images corresponding to each targeted creativity type.
 To minimize potential bias from any single generative model, we employ a diverse set of recent text-to-image (T2I) models with varying architectures and training datasets, including Hunyuan-DiT \cite{li2024hunyuandit}, PixArt \cite{chen2023pixartalpha}, Kandinsky v3 \cite{vladimir-etal-2024-kandinsky}, Stable Diffusion v3.5 Large \cite{esser2024scaling}, and Flux-schnell \cite{flux2024}.

 To obtain diverse creative outputs, we employ an LLM (ChatGPT-5) to generate 20 prompts per creativity type.
 Among these, 8 are object-agnostic templates, while the remaining 12 are object-specific.
-Example prompts would be ``\emph{a chair with asymmetrical legs and a twisted seat structure}" and ``\emph{a \{obj\} with a creative jelly-like material}".
-We explicitly add ``\emph{clean background}" to each prompt to ensure the focus remains on the object rather than its background.
+Example prompts would be ``\emph{a/an \{obj\} with a creative jelly-like material}'' and ``\emph{a chair with asymmetrical legs and a twisted seat structure}''.
+We explicitly add ``\emph{clean background}'' to each prompt to ensure the focus remains on the object rather than its background.
 For each prompt, we generate 10 images per model.
-To maintain balance, we also generate an equal number of non-creative (normal) images using the simple prompt ``a \{obj\}", corresponding to each object type.

 Next, we construct training pairs for the reward model using the creative generations.
 We randomly select two prompts out of the 60, and for each selected prompt, randomly sample one generated image.
 In total, we collect 1,000 pairs per object, resulting in 5,000 pairs for comparison across all objects.